Team-11-project/jewelleryShop/README.md

 # jewelleryShop
-We sell ethically sourced luxury jewellery
+We are an e-commerce website that sell ethically sourced luxury jewellery

-#running the app
+# running the app

-#backend app:
+the backend and frontend have to be run simultaneously

+# run the backend app:
 #install dependencies
 npm install